-If a student is away from school for an appointment for 3 1⁄2 hours or more they will be counted as absent for 1⁄2 a day.
+If a student is away from school for an appointment for more than 3 1⁄2 hours, if a student leaves before 11:30 am or arrives after 11:30 am, the required 31/2 hours has not been met and the student will be marked absent.
 Students who are absent from school for half the day or more will not be permitted to participate in extracurricular activities sponsored by Nativity School.
 This includes but is not limited to, school productions, athletics, and fundraising events.

-Tardies
+Tardies: